About OpenScripture.Today

 Deuteronomy 29:29 (ESV)

-And not only do these words the foundation of what I think and believe, they form the basis of how I live, work, and act.
+And not only do these words form the foundation of what I think and believe, they form the basis of how I live, work, and act.
 No matter what I do, that action should be informed by my beliefs coming out of scripture.
 I help those around me, I serve my brothers and sisters in Christ, and I show love to strangers.
 I go to church weekly, I worship God, and make attempts to spread the gospel as I am able.
 It's not enough to believe, but I must do as well.

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.